thugpanda/AntennaListener/README.md

 It is published under *GNU General Public License 3.0*.

 ## Download
-Download this folder as a .zip and extract it.
-Remove the *-master* from the name and move the folder to your Arduino IDE Library folder.
+[Head over to the releases](https://github.com/thugpanda/AntennaListener/releases) and extract the downloaded folder.
+Move it to your Arduino IDE Library folder.
 Restart the IDE.
+Import it using `#import <AntennaListener.h>`.

 ## Library
 #### Constructor